chetmancini/cascalog-doc/articles/upgrade.md

 Cascalog 2.0 is a major improvement over 1.x.
 The underlying query parser remains the same but there are several notable breaking API changes.
 This is a guide to point out the major differences between 2.x and 1.x versions of Cascalog to help you make the upgrade.

-## Breaking API changes at a glance
+## Breaking API Changes at a Glance

 - Most namespaces have been moved into either `cascalog.cascading.*` or `cascalog.logic.*`
   - `cascalog.ops` &#8594; `cascalog.logic.ops`